wendyverdonk93/docs/content/faq/getting-started/test-payment-details.md

 | Card number         | Status    | Description              |
 | ------------------- | --------- | ------------------------ |
 | 5500000000000004 | Completed | Transaction is Completed (not 3D enrolled) |

+## Nexi
+MultiSafepay provides the Visa test credentials to test the payment method Nexi.

+Nexi is shown as a payment option on the payment page of MultiSafepay only after:

+1. The Visa gateway is enabled; and
+2. The locale is set to it_IT (Italy) in the transaction call received by MultiSafepay.

 ## Pay After Delivery (Betaal na Ontvangst)